omrijsharon/tk_widget_dnd/README.md

 ## Explanations:

 `locals()` or `globals()` are the variables in the desired scope.
 The widgets are a subset of these variables. *Only bindable tkinter widgets are saved*.
 - dnd function lets you move widgets freely.
+Its arguments:
+  - variables: a dictionary of all the variables in the desired scope.
+Usually using `locals()` or `globals()`.
+  - anchor: default tkinter's CENTER.
+  - mouse_button:
+    - 1 for left mouse button.
+    - 2 for middle mouse button.
+    - 3 for right mouse button.
 - quit_wrapper lets you do somthing with the widgets coordinates.
 Its arguments:
   - variables: a dictionary of all the variables in the desired scope.
 Usually using `locals()` or `globals()`.
   - quit_function: the original quit function that runs when user quits the program.